SniperShark1/mums-space-website/REVIEW_SETUP_INSTRUCTIONS.md

 5. Review is automatically marked as "verified" since it came from the app
 6. Review appears immediately on the public reviews page with their online name
 7. User sees a success message

+**Security:** If someone tries to access the review form directly without coming from the app, they'll see an "Access Restricted" message and be redirected to view existing reviews only.

 ## For Website Admin: Review Management